amankhangit/Java-Language/README.md

 # Java Codes
-I will be uploading my java codes while learning and practicing it from leetcode.
+I will be uploading my java codes while learning and practicing it from Leetcode.